-- operating profit margin: profit (loss) from operating activities less one-off items / revenue from sale: - return on equity (ROE): net profit (loss) / equity; - return on assets (ROA): net profit (loss) / total assets.
+- operating profit margin: profit (loss) from operating activities less one-off items / revenue from sale; - return on equity (ROE): net profit (loss) / equity; - return on assets (ROA): net profit (loss) / total assets.

-In 2016, the operating profit margin decreased in comparison to 2015 and equalled -4.8%.
-Its major cause was the loss from operating activity incurred by the Company, which resulted mainly from the higher selling and administrative expenses, when compared to the previous year.
-Due to the development of the Group and construction of new logistics parks, in 2016, the Company incurred higher costs related to the operation and maintenance of the investment properties generating revenues, being the property of its subsidiaries.
+In 2017, the operating profit margin decreased in comparison to 2016 and equalled -8.8%.
+Its major cause was the loss from operating activity incurred by the Company, which resulted mainly from the lower other operating income, when compared to the previous year.

-Values of other ratios, compared to 2015, also decreased, which was caused by the lower net profit generated in 2015.
+The values of the other ratios increased as compared to 2016.
+This was affected by the net profit higher than in 2016.